 - A child’s ability to register, maintain, and manipulate visual and auditory information in their conscious awareness

 - Assesses their ability to sequence or discriminate information and transform that information under timed conditions

 The WIAT-III is used to assess a child’s level of academic abilities and functioning.
 The assessment measures a child’s level of academic ability in areas such as reading, spelling, mathematics, written expression, and comprehension.
 An academic achievement assessment can identify academic strengths and weaknesses and provide information to assist with diagnosis of specific learning disorder or eligibility for educational service and can provide information to assist with classroom planning interventions.

 To gain an understanding of an child’s educational strengths and weakness, an comprehensive academic assessment is conducted to examine the component skills and processes required for academic attainment to provide insight into the causes of the academic difficulties and provide direction for targeted support and / or intervention.

 Cognitive Assessment (WISC V)

 Achievement Assessment (WIAT III)

 The comprehensive educational assessment serves to provide an in-depth examination to ascertain the nature and cause of your child’s academic struggles, while also examining their strengths and capabilities, to provide a holistic picture of their their academic ability.
-A full comprehensive academic assessment also allows the clinician to understand the how varying factors are impacting your child’s behaviour in the classroom, which in turn may be affecting their performance.
+A full comprehensive academic assessment also allows the clinician to understand the how varying factors are impacting your child’s performance and presentation in the classroom and at school.